 Nurses are front and centre in Ontario’s health-care system, and know about front-line patient care.

-The Ontario Nurses’ Association (ONA), the union representing 64,000 registered nurses and allied health professionals – as well as almost 16,000 nursing student affiliates – across the province, is the voice of Ontario’s knowledgeable and experienced nurses.
+The Ontario Nurses’ Association (ONA), the union representing 64,000 registered nurses and health professionals – as well as almost 16,000 nursing student affiliates – across the province, is the voice of Ontario’s knowledgeable and experienced nurses.

 Since 1973, ONA has worked collectively with members to ensure our front-line nurses working in hospitals, public health, community health centres, home care, family health teams, long-term care and private clinics can provide the quality care our patients expect and deserve.

 Both from the central office and throughout its Locals, ONA is a proactive union committed to an excellent quality of work-life for members to enable them to provide high-quality care to patients.